Starting with the number 180, take away 9 again and again, joining up the dots as you go. Watch out - don't join all the dots!

 Can you see why 2 by 2 could be 5?
-Can you predict what 2 by 10
+Can you predict what 2 by 10 will be?

 Place the numbers from 1 to 9 in the squares below so that the difference between joined squares is odd.
 How many different ways can you do this?

-Place the numbers 1 to 10 in the circles so that each number is the
+Can you put the numbers 1 to 8 into the circles so that the four calculations are correct?

 Try entering different sets of numbers in the number pyramids.
 How does the total at the top change?

 Suppose there is a train with 24 carriages which are going to be put together to make up some new trains.
 Can you find all the ways that this can be done?

 There are 78 prisoners in a square cell block of twelve cells.
 The clever prison warder arranged them so there were 25 along each wall of the prison block.
 How did he do it?